Nottingham's Lady Bay Bridge to fully reopen after lorry crash

 - Published

-A busy bridge which was closed following a lorry crash is to reopen in both directions, a council has confirmed.
+A busy bridge that was closed following a lorry crash is fully reopening in both directions.

 The lorry came off the road at Lady Bay Bridge over Nottingham's River Trent on 4 July.